humanitieswithoutwalls/hwwphdinternships.github.io/docs/programdesign/index.md

 *Reciprocity and Redistribution*

+It is important to emphasize that this is not a program where students are merely “giving back” to their communities.
+Rather, they are partnering with local experts on a particular cause or area and contributing the skills they have developed in their academic work in service of the organization’s mission.

 Engaging collaborators in equal and ethical partnerships happens through methods of reciprocity and redistribution.
 These partnerships are not one-directional (aka only from campus outward), nor are they faculty or student-centered (aka hierarchical in ways that privilege presumptively white western scholarly expertise over other forms of knowing).